-The account used to access target domain controllers must have:
+The account used to access target domain controllers must:

-- Write permission on the folder %AllUsersProfile%\Application Data\Quest\Recovery Manager for Active Directory that is located on the RMAD computer. - Reanimate Tombstones extended right in the domain where objects are to be restored. - Write permission on each object attribute to be updated during the restore. - Create All Child Objects permission on the destination container. - List Contents permission on the Deleted Objects container in the domain where objects are to be restored. - Replicating Directory Changes permission.
+- Have the Write permission on the %AllUsersProfile%\Quest\Recovery Manager for Active Directory folder that is located on the RMAD computer. - Reanimate Tombstones extended right in the domain where objects are to be restored. - Write permission on each object attribute to be updated during the restore. - Create All Child Objects permission on the destination container. - List Contents permission on the Deleted Objects container in the domain where objects are to be restored. - Replicating Directory Changes permission.